Your Options After an Auto Accident in New York

 It’s important to move quickly at every stage of your case.
 New York has strict deadlines for filing injury claims, and you get nothing if they pass.
 That can leave you with medical bills that last decades.

 Call The Weinstein Law Group, PLLC and talk to us about your case.
 Our free consultation can help you decide what to do next.
-Call us today at 212-741-3800 or fill out the case form and get started.
+Contact us today at 212-741-3800 or fill out the case form and get started.